Neil Gabrielson

 Here are some books that I'm currently reading, have recently finished, or are otherwise relevant to my life right now!
 I've included some short reviews and recomendations below.
 Also see my Substack and my Goodreads.

-Algebra by Artin Another Country by James Baldwin Collected Fictions by Jose Luis Borges Gödel, Escher, Bach by Douglas Hofstadter Notes on Complexity by Neil Theise Pale Fire by Vladimir Nabokov
+Algebra by Artin Another Country by James Baldwin Collected Fictions by Jose Luis Borges The Stranger by Albert Camus Gödel, Escher, Bach by Douglas Hofstadter The Complete Stories of Franz Kafka Pale Fire by Vladimir Nabokov American Prometheus by Kai Bird and Martin J. Sherwin Frankenstein by Mary Shelley Notes on Complexity by Neil Theise Anna Karenina by Leo Tolstoy

 Algebra – Michael Artin